fortinet-fortisoar/solution-pack-incident-response/docs/IRContentPackDoc.md

 - **Import Scenarios**: Select this checkbox to import various scenarios.
 - **Load Threat Intelligence**: Whenever records are recreated for a scenario, they include known malicious indicators, such as IP addresses, file hash, etc. Selecting this checkbox randomly assigns the malicious indicators to records every time a record is created.
 Therefore, the records get created with new indicators each time.

-Once you have configured the FortiSOAR SOC Simulator connector, sample scenarios get created in **Help** > **Scenario** and now, you are all set to start using the content pack and creating demo records.
+Once you have configured the FortiSOAR SOC Simulator connector, sample scenarios get created in **Help** > **Scenario** and now, you are all set to start using the solution pack and creating demo records.

 ![Sample Scenarios](media/SampleScenarios.png)

-## Contents of the IR Content Pack
+## Contents of the IR Solution Pack

-The content pack consists of the following:
+The solution pack consists of the following:

 - Default Modules
 - Collection of Playbooks